Implementing and testing the robot ⌨️

 After mastering the basics, challenge your robot-building skills in the Level II certificate course, Build a robot.
 Earn the Robocorp Level II certificate!

-Our Software robot project workflow course introduces best practices such as version control and collaborative development workflow, keeping credentials in a safe place, setting up Robocorp Cloud for development and production purposes, etc.!
+Our Software robot project workflow course introduces best practices such as version control and collaborative development workflow, keeping credentials in a safe place, setting up Control Room for development and production purposes, etc.!

 Our best practices section provides even more valuable knowledge on industry best practices that will make you more successful as a software robot developer!